Family Financial Planning Graduate Certificate: Financial and Housing Counseling option

 - HDFS 772 Military Personal Financial Readiness (3 CREDITS)

-- HDFS 781 Issues and Theories in Family Science (3 CREDITS)
+- HDFS 741 Theories and Research in Family Financial Planning II (3 CREDITS)

 - HDFS 794 Practicum (3 CREDITS)